digitw1n/run-qubic-on-qemu/README.md

 Let's assume you have just finished the above step, VM boots the EFI shell but you have nothing on fs0:\.

-Stop your VM via `sudo virsh stop Computor`
+Stop your VM via `sudo virsh destroy Computor`

 Verify computor is not running via `sudo virsh list --all`.
 It should say stopped.